hhvm/user-documentation/guides/hack/05-statements/38-return.md

 A `return` statement can only occur inside a function, in which case, it causes that function to terminate normally.
-The function can optionally return a single value (but one which could contain other values, as in a tuple, a shape, or an object of some user-defined type), whose type must be compatible with the function’s declared return type.
-If the `return` statement contains no value, or there is no `return` statement (in which case, execution drops into the function’s closing brace), no value is returned.
+The function can optionally return a single value (but one which could contain other values, as in a tuple, a shape, or an object of some user-defined type), whose type must be compatible with the function's declared return type.
+If the `return` statement contains no value, or there is no `return` statement (in which case, execution drops into the function's closing brace), no value is returned.
 For example:

 @@ return-examples/return.php @@